MathBuff/MathBuffDB/README.txt

 ____****MathBuffDB-Source****__________________________________________________________
 /src
-contains all the cpp files and main, aka the source files.
+contains all the cpp files and main(), aka the source files.

 /include
 contains all header files for my source files.